Gszopinski123/MQTTZoo/README.md

     * -h is if you need to select the host but if you are running this on a local machine it will default to localhost
 * you should leave a terminal open for the publisher and subscriber
   * for the publisher to send a message the command line will do, just hit enter with after the characters you want to send, if you wish to terminate the session just hit enter with no characters.
   * for the subscriber just leave the terminal open and ctrl-c to close the connection when you are done with it.
+* if you wish to see connection and some general print out messages you can shell into any of the brokers and they will constantly printout messages/Debugging messages.
 ### Details
 This Application as stated as above and in the proposal is a Distributed Message Broker System that uses some of the semantics of MQTT and uses Zookeeper for replication, coordination, reliability and Availability.
 More about the build...
 I use Docker for containerization and Kubernetes for Orchestration.
 I used two stateful sets that contain 3 pods per set.
 The first set is for the message brokers and the second set is for the zookeeper ensemble.
 I then use two headless services for DNS access and connectivity.
 I finally have a load balancer that distributes network traffic across the 3 brokers via the minikube tunnel.
 All of the General information/code can be found in the deploy.yaml file.